Psiphon-Labs/psiphon-tunnel-core/README.md

 other Go programs.
 Due to legacy release tags predating use of Go modules in this repository, neither `go get ...@latest` nor `go get ...@tag` are supported at this time.
-To use the psiphon-tunnel-core Go module and its dependencies, reference a specific comment, or reference the `staging-client` branch, which is the client-side, production-ready branch:
+To use the psiphon-tunnel-core Go module and its dependencies, reference a specific commit, or reference the `staging-client` branch, which is the client-side, production-ready branch:

 ```